RonenNess/Iguina/readme.md

 - **outlineWidth**: Text outline width.
 Note that it may be 0, in which case, you shouldn't render outline.
 - **spacing**: characters spacing factor.

-Note: in the default drivers implementation for both `RayLib` and `MonoGame`, outline is implemented in a quick-and-dirty way by simply rendering the string multiple times with offset for outline, and then on top of it render the fill without offset.
-This is less efficient and doesn't look that good with opacity.
-It's recommended to replace this implementation with something that uses a shader to draw outline.
-But not mandatory, it will work either way.
+Note: in the default driver implementations for both `RayLib` and `MonoGame`, outline is produced by rendering the string multiple times with pixel offsets, then drawing the fill on top.
+This is less efficient and doesn't look great at low opacity.
+Replacing it with a proper shader is recommended but not mandatory.

 ### `void DrawRectangle(Rectangle rectangle, Color color);`